connervieira/Predator/docs/INSTALL.md

 1. Install Linux packages: `sudo apt-get install ffmpeg mpg321 gpsd gpsd-clients imagemagick fswebcam libhdf5-dev build-essential`
 2. Install Python packages: `pip3 install pytz validators requests gps gpsd-py3 opencv-python cvlib tensorflow keras silence-tensorflow psutil rns lxmf gpiozero`
     - If you see an "externally managed environment" error while installing Python packages, consider one of the following solutions:
-        - If you're installing Predator on a system dedicated to it's use (such as a computer installed in a vehicle), you can override this warning and force install the packages (at the risk of breaking your install) using by adding the `--break-system-packages` flag to the installation command.
+        - If you're installing Predator on a system dedicated to its use (such as a computer installed in a vehicle), you can override this warning and force install the packages (at the risk of breaking your install) using by adding the `--break-system-packages` flag to the installation command.
             - It's worth mentioning that during testing, using the `--break-system-packages` flag while installing Predator has never caused any noticable system issues on any common Debian-based Linux distribution (Ubuntu, Mint, Raspberry Pi OS, etc.).
 However, you should still exercise caution when using it, especially if you aren't using a fresh Python installation.
         - If you're focused on developing or modifying Predator, try creating a virtual environment for sake of consistency.
 This method is very reliable, but will often cause issues if you intend to integrate Predator with external interfaces in production (like V0LT Optic or V0LT Cortex), since these interfaces are unable to run Predator as part of a virtual environment.
             - You can create a virtual environment by navigating to the Predator directory, and running the following command: `python3 -m venv .venv`